toBlave/dynamic_options_parser/README.md

 If this code is included in a ruby script, you can now include command line options when running the script.
 In this case the accepted options would be:

- - --input-file which accepts a read_file (see below)
+ - --input-file which accepts a read_file (see Option Types for details on read_file)
  - --output-file which accepts a string

  These options are set to the ```input_file``` and ```output_file``` methods on the object returned by calling ```parse```